Bajo Nuevo Bank: Territorial dispute

+The Royal Decree of 20 November 1803 resolved that the Archipelago of San Andrés, as well as the part of Mosquitia between Cabo Gracias a Dios and the Chagres River, be separated from the Captaincy General of Guatemala and placed under the jurisdiction of the Viceroyalty of New Granada.
+With the advent of the independence struggles of the Hispanic American colonies, Colombia secured sovereignty over the islands when they subscribed to the Constitution of Cúcuta in June 1822.

 Bajo Nuevo Bank is the subject of conflicting claims made by several sovereign states.
 In most cases, the dispute stems from attempts by a state to expand its exclusive economic zone over the surrounding seas.

-Colombia currently claims the area as a part of the department of San Andrés and Providencia.
+Colombia claims the area as a part of the department of San Andrés and Providencia.
 Naval patrols in the area are carried out by the San Andrés fleet of the Colombian Navy.
 Colombia maintains that it has claimed these territories since 1886 as part of the geographic archipelago of San Andrés and Providencia.
 This date is disputed by other claimant states, who argue that Colombia had not claimed the territory by name until recently.

 Jamaica's claim was largely considered to be resolved since entering into several bilateral agreements with Colombia.
 Between 1982 and 1986, the two states maintained a formal agreement which granted regulated fishing rights to Jamaican vessels within the territorial waters of Bajo Nuevo and nearby Serranilla Bank.
 Jamaica's signing of this treaty was regarded by critics as a de facto recognition of Colombian sovereignty over the two banks.
 However, the treaty is now extinguished, as Colombia declined to renew it upon its expiration in August 1986.